JeffValenti/SME/docs/content/developer.rst

     (sme) SME$ pytest -v --cov=sme

-To see which specific statements are not covered, use a web browser to view the file :file:`htmlcov/index.nhtml`.
+To see which specific statements are not covered, use a web browser to view the file :file:`htmlcov/index.html` and then click each module name.
 On a mac, use `open` to view the file.

 .. code-block:: bash